-Pain in the chest or rib area can sometimes be referred from the thoracic spine.
-This is the area of the spine which runs between your shoulder blades and down the mid-back.
+Pain in the chest or rib area can sometimes be referred to as the thoracic spine.
+This is the area of the spine that runs between your shoulder blades and down the mid-back.
 This is a common cause of chest pain in young athletes.

 Treatment of referred pain

-Treatment of referred chest pain will depend on the cause of the pain, but commonly used treatments include deep tissue massage which releases tension in muscles which in turn reduces pressure on any nerves which are referring the chest pain.
+- Deep tissue massage.
+This releases tension in muscles, which in turn reduces pressure on any nerves which may be impinged. are referring to chest pain.